-Everything You Need To Know On Astros Exec.
-Brandon Taubman’s Reporter Outburst
+NESN

 “My overexuberance in support of a player has been misinterpreted as a demonstration of regressive attitude about an important social issue,” Taubman said via the statement. ” … I am sorry if anyone was offended by my actions.”

-Later on Tuesday, NPR’s Dave Folkenflik reported that Taubman’s outburst was directed at a female reporter that had tweeted repeatedly about the issue of domestic violence and Tuabman had “complained about her tweets offering info on DV hotlines when Robert Osuna appeared in Astros games in 2018.”
+Later on Tuesday, NPR’s Dave Folkenflik reported that Taubman’s outburst was directed at a female reporter that had tweeted repeatedly about the issue of domestic violence and Taubman had “complained about her tweets offering info on DV hotlines when Robert Osuna appeared in Astros games in 2018.”

 MLB announced in a statement that it would be investigating the incident.
 The BBWAA and the Association for Women in Sports Media also released statements on the matter.